MariaIsabelG/weekend-jquery-salary-calculator/README.md

 jQuery functionality:

-The user inputs their data in the inputs at the top of the page.
+- The user inputs their data in the inputs at the top of the page.
 When they click the Add Button, two functions are triggered:

 * addEmployee function:

-- Gathers all the input data
+** Gathers all the input data
-- Adds a row in the table
+** Adds a row in the table
-- Outputs all the user data to the Data Table
-- Adds a Delete Button to each row created
-- Clears the values in the inputs (except for the salary input)
+** Outputs all the user data and add a Delete Button to the new row in the Data Table ** Clears the values in the inputs (except for the salary input)

 * calcTotal function:

-- Gathers the salary input value
+** Gathers the salary input value
-- Adds it to the Total Cost
+** Adds it to the Total Cost
-- Clears the values in the salary input
+** Clears the values in the salary input

-This project takes various user inputs of two diffirent types (text and number).
-A button is used to gather that input and place it in a table with specific headings
-Your project description goes here.
-What problem did you solve?
-How did you solve it?
+The Total Cost is updated every time a new salary is added.
+The Total Cost will turn red if its value is more than $20,000.

+Finally, when a user clicks on the Delete Button created in each new row of the Data Table, it will remove that row of data.

 Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).